PublicDatasets/token-whitepapers/README.md

 ## Criteria
 1. Preference for whitepaper URL that is on the official project website or social media
 2. Preference for the latest version of the whitepaper
+3. URL must be live

-If the token symbol is already claimed by another project, add an underscore numerical tag (ex: gnt and gnt_1)
+If you want to add a token symbol is already claimed by another project, add an underscore numerical tag (ex: gnt and gnt_1)

 We want to make this a community resource and welcome all suggestions.
 Open an issue to discuss if you have an idea for a new criteria.